-- Cancer risk estimates calculated for exposures occurring during adulthood and childhood are 2128 combined and expressed as the risk of an individual developing cancer over his or her lifetime.
-It should be noted that an increased cancer risk is not a specific estimate of expected cancers. - Rather, it is an estimate of the increase in the probability that a person may develop cancer 2130 sometime during his or her lifetime following exposure to a particular chemical.
-The - recommendations of many scientists, including ATSDR and USEPA, has been that an increased 2132 lifetime cancer risk of one in one million (1 x 10-6) or less is generally considered an - insignificant increase in cancer risk.
-Cancer risk less than 1 in 10,000 (or 1 x 10-4) is not typically 2134 considered a health concern.
-In a 1990 study, the USEPA estimated the lifetime risk of cancer - from outdoor air pollutants in urban areas varied between 1 x 10-5 and 1 x 10-3 (USEPA 1990).
-2136 More recently, the USEPA has estimated the national average cancer risk as a result of breathing air toxics from outdoor sources to be 50 in a million (5 x 10-5) (USEPA 2011b).
-2138 - Increases in cancer risk can be estimated by multiplying the maximum concentrations of - 2140 carcinogenic pollutants by the USEPA's inhalation unit risk for each pollutant and summing the results (Guinnup 1992).
-Using this approach, Table 21 gives an estimate of the increased cancer - risk by using the maximum annual concentrations listed in Table 20.
-The increase in cancer risk 2142 is estimated to be 4.44 x 10-5 for residents that would be exposed to the maximum annual - concentrations of carcinogenic pollutants in 1994 for 70 years.
-This estimate indicates no 2144 apparent increase in cancer risk and is consistent with USEPA's most recent estimate of the national average in 2005 (USEPA 2011b).
-2146
+Cancer risk estimates calculated for exposures occurring during adulthood and childhood are combined and expressed as the risk of an individual developing cancer over his or her lifetime.
+It should be noted that an increased cancer risk is not a specific estimate of expected cancers.
+Rather, it is an estimate of the increase in the probability that a person may develop cancer sometime during his or her lifetime following exposure to a particular chemical.
+The recommendations of many scientists, including ATSDR and USEPA, has been that an increased lifetime cancer risk of one in one million $(1 \times 10^{-6})$ or less is generally considered an insignificant increase in cancer risk.
+Cancer risk less than 1 in 10,000 (or $1 \times 10^{-4}$ ) is not typically considered a health concern.
+In a 1990 study, the USEPA estimated the lifetime risk of cancer from outdoor air pollutants in urban areas varied between $1 \times 10^{-5}$ and $1 \times 10^{-3}$ (USEPA 1990).
+More recently, the USEPA has estimated the national average cancer risk as a result of breathing air toxics from outdoor sources to be 50 in a million $(5 \times 10^{-5})$ (USEPA 2011f).
+Increases in cancer risk can be estimated by multiplying the maximum concentrations of carcinogenic pollutants by the USEPA's inhalation unit risk for each pollutant and summing the results (Guinnup 1992).
+Using this approach, Table 21 gives an estimate of the increased cancer risk by using the maximum annual concentrations listed in Table 20.
+The increase in cancer risk is estimated to be $4.44 \times 10^{-5}$ for residents that would be exposed to the maximum annual concentrations of carcinogenic pollutants in 1994 for 70 years.
+This estimate indicates no apparent increase in cancer risk and is consistent with USEPA's most recent estimate of the national average in 2005 (USEPA 2011b).

 Table 21.
-Calculation of increased cancer risk based on Savannah River Site's maximum potential Emissions in 1994 μg/m3 is micrograms per cubic meter.
+Calculation of increased cancer risk based on Savannah River Site's maximumpotential Emissions in 1994 on the maximum permitted emission limits in 1994.